-- 1003 Introduction to Health Professions Provides students with an overview of the health professions.
+- 1003 Introduction to Health Professions Provides students with an overview of the health professions .
 Emphasis will be placed on patient care, health-related skills, medical history and events, health care systems, health care careers, personal qualities, medical ethics and legal responsibilities, professionalism and technology related to health professions.
-(D) - Medical Procedures Assists students in developing specific skills needed in health care professions.
+(D) - 1013 Medical Procedures Assists students in developing specific skills needed in health care professions.
 Emphasis is given to the development of competencies related to infection control, medical math, abbreviations, and charting.
-(D) - Medical Terminology Uses the body systems approach to learning medical terms using word roots, prefixes, and suffixes.
+(D) - 1023 Making Connections in Rehab Services Introduction to the nature of university education and orientation to the functions and resources of the university.
+This section is designed for students preparing for physical therapist assistant or occupational therapist assistant professional education with a focus on the professions of physical and occupational therapy. - 2013 Medical Terminology Uses the body systems approach to learning medical terms using word roots, prefixes, and suffixes.
 Pathological, surgical, and diagnostic terms are also learned as well as related abbreviations.
 (F, S)